Search the site:

 Mobile Taking the Content World by Storm

-Customers and prospects should be able to derive the same value from your mobile resources as they do from your desktop ones.
+Customers and prospects should derive the same value from your mobile resources as from your desktop ones.
 Your website elements should be optimized for mobile screens, with easy navigation and a seamless flow.
 Blog content should be effortless to read.
 Video content should load quickly and be adapted to screens of all sizes.

 With the influence of mobile growing, more opportunities for new and emerging media are now available.
 Novel technology such as augmented or virtual reality is slowly, but surely becoming popular, opening new horizons for more exciting user interactions.